introduction

 3. Steps to Implement Risk-Based Testing

-Step 1: Identify Risks
+Step 1: Identify the Risks

 Step 2: Assess and Prioritize Risks

-Step 3: Develop Test Cases and Strategies
+Step 3: Develop Your Test Cases

 Step 4: Allocate Testing Resources